 What’s more, there’s an understandable reluctance on part of workers to generate (oft-manual) incident reports.
 When workers do, the reports often provide too little (or no) insight on how to prevent the incident from happening again.
 One of the reasons why: workers argue that bureaucratic inertia means that they don’t receive substantive feedback on reported incidents.

-Fortunately, though, investing in mobile, user-friendly integrated safety management tools will enable frontline workers to easily report safety incidents from the field, going a long way towards boosting reporting rates.
+Fortunately, though, investing in mobile, user-friendly workplace safety management software will enable frontline workers to easily report safety incidents from the field, going a long way towards boosting reporting rates.
 Which capabilities matter in such a digital safety solution?

-Download our Buyer’s Guide to Safety Management Software to find out.
+Download the free Buyer’s Guide to Safety Management Software to find out.